Geek, Tech, Web

 Many of the illegal activities on the dark web are actually ways for people to take your money.
 You could pay for pirated content and find yourself with an empty bank account.

 Even if they don’t take your money, any personal details you enter to make a payment on the dark web could be used to steal your identity or extort you out of your money.
+Millions of peoples personal information data is illegally added to the dark web each year, leading to identity theft and much worse.
+Which begs the question, is your data on the dark web?

 Examples of Dark Web Crimes